miso-lims/miso-lims/docs/user_manual/home_screen_widgets.md

 {% include userman-heading.md section=page.section sub=sub title="Search" %}

 The Search widget can be used to quickly find an item in MISO.
 This includes samples, libraries, library dilutions, pools, sequencing containers, and boxes.
+Note that there are separate search widgets for projects and runs, detailed below.
 You can search for an item by its name, alias, or barcode.
 Scanning an item's barcode using a barcode scanner also works.
-The search returns exact matches only, so must enter the entire name, alias, or barcode to find what you are looking for.
+The search returns exact matches only, so you must enter the entire name, alias, or barcode to find what you are looking for.
 Press the Enter key to run the search.
-Your search results will appear in the widget and you can click on a result tile to go to the Edit page for that item.
+The search results will appear in the widget and you can click on a result tile to go to the Edit page for that item.

 {% include userman-toplink.md %}